About Us

 Woman in lab coat

-Co-Director, Elaine Marieb Center for Nursing and Engineering Innovation
+Co-Director, SHINE & Elaine Marieb Center for Nursing and Engineering Innovation

-Dr. Karen Giuliano's research is focused on innovation in health care practices and products that results in the improvement of patient outcomes.
-She is a Professor (joint) in the Elaine Marieb College of Nursing and the Institute for Appplied Life Sciences.
+Dr. Karen Giuliano's research is focused on innovation in health care practices and products that result in the improvement of patient outcomes.
+She is a Professor (joint) in the Elaine Marieb College of Nursing and the Institute for Applied Life Sciences.
 Karen has directed the creation of IV smart pumps that improve the safety of medication administration and research that reduces (non-ventilator) hospital-acquired pneumonia.

 View Profile